chbe3890project/3-DPrintingCornealOrganoids/materials.md

 ## Extrusion design/rate
 - Nozzle sizes
-    - 300 um nozzle (30G blunt needle)
+    - 300um nozzle (30G blunt needle): This nozzle will be used to print the stromal layer of the corneal organoid.
+This layer is about 500um in thickness in vivo, so the resolution using this nozzle will be around 500-600um
-    - 100 um nozzle
+    - 190um nozzle (34G blunt needle):
 - Shear stress considerations

 ## GMP considerations